toa-io/toa/extensions/configuration/docs/discussion.md

 unknown when this will happen, a certain context might have appeared which configuration is big enough to not fit the environment variable limitations.

 That is, Context Configuration must be mapped as a set of environment variables (one per component).
+Values are serialized Configuration Objects.

 > This will also allow to configure local environment per component.